by Hervé Loux Journaliste et Sommelier en bière 18 May 2021

-How many calories are there in a pint of beer?
+How many units in a pint of beer

 We hear a lot about beer, misconceptions, pseudo-science and counter-truths.
 Here are some answers to common questions about beer that can be answered by experts once and for all.